maciek252/DroneELT/README.md

 ##Button

 If present (in OrangeLRS Tx, but no Rx), when pressed the MAVLINK diode and the buzzer go on.
 The aim is to check if the device is alive.

+##Start and triggering alarm criteria

+Start criterion:
+*valid GPS fix being received
+*5 consecutive positions with distance of 10 meters from the average of the first 5 valid fixes

+Triggering alarm criterion:
+alarm is triggered if start criterion has been satisfied and 10 seconds have passed after one of the following events:

+*no data received
+*no valid fix
+*valid fix, less than 3 meters between averages from` 0-5 and 10-15 consecutive positions

 ##Format of messages is as follows: